Who is eligible for help

 All Victorian renters are eligible for our financial counselling service.

-You can call us on (03) 9411 1444 or email financialcounselling@tenantsvic.org.au to book a confidential phone appointment.
+You can email us at: financialcounselling@tenantsvic.org.au to book a confidential phone appointment.

 You may also be eligible for more intensive, ongoing financial counselling if you’re experiencing rental stress.